-The database we have created for this site contains objects we have published with permission from the museums, archives and artists studios in which they are housed.
-We have included copyright information and links to these sites with each entry.
-We have also indicated when images are in the public domain and free to use, republish and modify.
-However we cannot grant or deny permissions for the material on this website.
-If you require further permissions information or higher resolution images you may contact the institutions and artists directly using the links we have provided.
+We have also indicated when images on the site are in the public domain and free to use, republish, and modify.
+However, we cannot grant or deny permissions for the images on this website.
+If you require further permissions information or higher resolution images, you may contact the institutions and artists directly using the links and information we have provided.